NoahIles/dev/readme.md

 # Quickstart : Get Your Computer Ready
 Scripts to get your Computer up and running ASAP.
-Choose the Branch Corrosponding to your OS
+Choose the Branch Corrosponding to your Needs.

 ## Windows
 Uses Powershell along with chocolatey A packege manager for windows.